|

 2.5.
 Log Window

 All output of wktools is written into this window.
 Please use to toggle between "Full Log" and "Error Messages only" views.
+A documentation of all error messages is available here.

 2.6.
 Tool specific output